Ratatouille risotto – a creamy, flavourful vegetarian risotto loaded with ratatouille vegetables. Post sponsored by Essential Cuisine.

 - 1 small aubergine cut into small dice

-- 1 bell pepper (I used orange) de-seeded and diced
+- 1 large bell pepper (I used orange) de-seeded and diced

 - 1 courgette sliced

 - 250 g (9 oz) chestnut mushrooms sliced